iZub1n/ZBookReview/README.md

   review.html - redirects from book.html if user wants to add a review.
 Allows the user to write and rate out of 5 u.html - a YOU/U page for showing user stats such as account age, last login and books reviewed

+FUTURE PLANS - allow users to edit their reviews.
+Allow users to directly go to their reviews from the 'u' page and also allow  users to view each others profiles.